zfphex/softui/docs/Layout Rules.md

     - Percentages are relative to the parent’s content box width.
     - Percentages are never normalized (they can oversubscribe the parent).
     - If total % > 100%, children overflow (like CSS flex-basis).
-    - Percent sizing is only allowed when the parent has a definite size (Fixed or Fill allocation).
+    - Percent sizing is only allowed when the parent has a definite size (cannot be fit).
 - Fill/Grow
     - After fixed and % allocations, leftover width is divided equally among all fill/grow children.
     - If leftover < 0 (oversubscribe), auto children shrink to 0.